Nominations for board positions with several Pacific Northwest fruit industry groups will be held during upcoming horticultural meetings.

 Nominations for three grower positions in District 1 will be held during the North Central Washington Stone Fruit Day at the Wenatchee Convention Center on January 19.
 Current members are: Dave Eichelberger, with John Senseney as alternate; Norm Gutzwiler with Lee Gale as alternate; and John Gebbers, with Kevin Stennis as alternate.

 Nominations for two grower positions in District 2 will be held during the annual meeting of the Cherry Institute at the Yakima Convention Center, Washington.
 Current members are Gary Ormiston, with Mike O’Brien as alternate, and Ken Knight, with Steve Knight as alternate.

 Nominations for handler positions in District 2 will be held during the annual meeting of the Yakima Valley Growers-Shippers Association at noon on January 9 at the Yakima Valley Convention Center.
 Current members are Don Gibson with Chris Falk as alternate and Rob Stewart with Peter Verbrugge as alternate.

 Current members’ terms expire March 31.
 Positions are for two years.

-Members serve two-year terms.
-The committee establishes grade, size, pack, and container regulations for fresh sweet cherries from designated counties in Washington State.
+The Cherry Marketing Committee establishes grade, size, and pack regulations for fresh sweet cherries from designated counties in Washington.

-Pear growers will elect nominees for positions on the Fresh Pear Committee of Marketing Order #927, which is responsible for collecting assessments for research, and the promotion and advertising of all pears marketed in the domestic and export markets.
+The pear committees are responsible for collecting assessments for research and promoting and advertising pears in the domestic and export markets.